PTC-CMC/departmental_template/README.md

 A basic latex template primarily designed for Departmental Exams at VU, though this is a general enough template for most papers.

+### Installing Latex
+Before compiling your document, a Latex distribution should be installed.
+See link for distributions for all OS: https://www.latex-project.org/get/#tex-distributions

 ### Instructions
 - Figures should be kept in the `img` directory
 - The tex files are contained in the `tex` directory and are separated